patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 ***For Environment Perception:*** _Open **perception.py**_
 - ***Mapping:*** The GPS updates the city and country where the car is currently running.
 - ***Avoid object:*** The LiDAR sensor detects objects, and warns the car to avoid it once it is less than 10 meters away.
-The objects will be listed in a _queue,_ and eventually appended once they are avoided.
+The objects will be listed in a _queue,_ as they are removed once they are avoided.
 - ***Lane marking:*** The LiDAR senses lane markings on the road and makes sure that the car is driving within the lanes.

 ***For V2I:*** _Open **vtoi.py** file_